Dumisani Sibisi was born in Soweto, Johannesburg

 a particular reality of this particular time.

-Sibisi does not idealize, showing plainly the poverty and deprivation that
+Sibisi did not idealize, showing plainly the poverty and deprivation that

 millions of black Africans continue to struggle with.
-He collects the scraps,
+He collected the scraps,

-wastes and offcuts that litter township streets and incorporates them into
+wastes and offcuts that litter township streets and incorporated them into

 his paintings, recycling discarded materials and giving them a new function.